schveiguy/jsoniopipe/README.md

 * `Exp` - The slice contains a floating point value which contains an exponent piece (e.g. `+e10`)
 * `Hex` - The slice contains a hexadecimal integer.
 The slice will start with `0x` or `0X`, and contain hexadecimal digits afterwards with upper or lower case letters.
 This will only appear when parsing JSON5 streams.
 * `Infinity` - The slice contains positive or negative infinity.
 This will only appear when parsing JSON5 streams.
 * `NaN` - The slice contains positive or negative NaN.
+This will only appear when parsing JSON5 streams.

 ## Serializer and Deserializer